jekyll/minima/_posts/2021-11-06-starting-out-h1b1.md

 - The coupon for a \$225 [signup bonus](https://accounts.chase.com/raf/share/2989388963).
 If you use this link, I get a $50 bonus in addition.

 You do not need a social security number to open your account.
 However, to apply for a credit card, you need to link your social security number to your account.
 You may want to apply and use your credit card to build credit rating for your future benefit.
+Here is my credit card [referral link](https://www.referyourchasecard.com/18a/CGQF4VFXNT).

 Chase offers a [credit score check](https://www.chase.com/personal/credit-cards/free-credit-score), but I think it will only appear 30 days after you linked your bank account to your social security number.